 Psychoterapeutic approaches

-By the end of this course, participants should be able to:
+By the end of this course, participants will be able to:

 - Define the term ‘psychology’.